EslamFaroug/laravel-comments/README.md

-# Comments
+# LaravelComments

-Comments is a Laravel package.
+LaravelComments is a Laravel package.
 With it you can easily implement native comments for your application.

 [![Become a Patron](https://img.shields.io/badge/Become%20a-Patron-f96854.svg?style=for-the-badge)](https://www.patreon.com/laravelista)